To encourage Americans to use solar power, the EPA and the Department of Energy offer tax credits for solar-powered systems.

-You can't claim a credit for installing solar power at rental properties you own, unless you also live in the house for part of the year and use it as a rental when you're away.
+You can't claim the residential solar credit for installing solar power at rental properties you own, unless you also live in the house for part of the year and use it as a rental when you're away.

 - You'll have to reduce the credit for a vacation home, rental or otherwise, to reflect the time you're not there.

 - If you live there for three months a year, for instance, you can only claim 25% of the credit: If the system cost $10,000, the 30% credit would be $3,000, and you could claim a quarter of that, or $750.

 - $10,000 system cost x 0.30 (30% credit) = $3,000 credit amount